ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/index.md

 ## What to Expect

-This _Getting Started_ guide will walk you through creating a basic static content (blog) site, touching upon the following topics:
+This _Getting Started_ guide will walk you through creating a basic static content (blog) site, touching upon the following areas:

-1. Creating markdown pages
+1. Creating content (pages)
 1. Shared layouts and styles
 1. Web Components for templating